vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.16.5 =
+* Fixed: Refunds could not be processed properly because of a mistake when calling the `woocommerce_order_after_calculate_totals` action.
+We assume the object is always a subscription, when it is not.

 = 1.16.4 =
 * Fixed: Properly stop checking for a gateway change when a gateway change succeeded.